Ayu240/Vbecart/README.md

-# NextBuy - Modern Landing Page
+# VibeCart- Modern Landing Page

 Welcome to **NextBuy**, a sleek and responsive landing page built with React, Vite, and TailwindCSS.
 This project demonstrates a modern e-commerce design with dynamic components and a user-friendly interface.